-Since 1990, the Island Institute has awarded over 1,140 post-secondary scholarships totaling more than $2 million.
-In 2017, we granted over $55,000 to 71 island students, offering renewable financial assistance to all qualifying island residents and enabling recipients to pursue academic and life-enriching endeavors at post-secondary institutions across North America.
-We also accepted 16 high school juniors into our first MAP (Mentoring, Access, and Persistence) cohort, which provides transition and scholarship support to students as they navigate steps post-high school.
+Since 1990, the Island Institute has awarded over 1,400 post-secondary scholarships totaling nearly $2 million.
+In 2018, we granted over $50,000 to 58 island students, enabling recipients to pursue academic and life-enriching endeavors at post-secondary institutions across North America.
+We also accepted 8 high school juniors into our second MAP (Mentoring, Access, and Persistence) cohort, which provides transition and scholarship support to students as they navigate steps post-high school.
 Our middle, high school, and college scholarship program (the Geiger Scholarship) provides opportunities for students pursuing camp, study abroad, gap year, or semester enrichment programs to have unique experiences that both prepare them for college and life beyond.
-Last year, this fund awarded $50,000 to 15 students.
+During the 2017-2018 school year, this fund awarded $50,000 to 21 students.

 For more information about the MAP Program, download a copy of the brochure here

 Maine Island Scholarship

 Applications are now closed.
 Please check back in November 2018 for information about applying!

 The Maine Island Scholarship supports high-achieving island students, including non-traditional students, who are pursuing post-secondary education and have a demonstrated financial need.
 Applicants should demonstrate a high level of commitment to their academics, extracurriculars, communities, and development as leaders.
 This is a competitive scholarship — not all applicants who apply will receive an award.
 Five scholarships are available: submit one application, and you will be considered for the following:

 - One (1) — Sweet Scholarship — awarded to the top scoring applicant entering their freshman year.
 This is a $2,500 award, renewable for up to four years.